Mainz Rose Monday parade: Distance travelled

 Since 1838, the parade has followed 35 different routes.
 The route changed in 1995 due to safety concerns from increasing visitor numbers, particularly in Augustinerstraße.
 The current 7 km route, taking 4 hours, starts in Mainz Neustadt and proceeds through Kaiserstraße, the main railway station, Christuskirche, Bauhofstraße, Große Bleiche, Große Langgasse, Ludwigsstraße, Gutenbergplatz, the theatre, Höfchen, Mainz Cathedral, Rheinstraße, Holzhofstraße, Weißliliengasse, Schillerplatz, the Fastnachtsbrunnen fountain, Schillerstraße, and disperses at Münsterplatz.

 The parade requires approval from the Mainz traffic authority per § 29 StVO, as it involves roads used beyond customary traffic.

 Financing and parade badges

 The parade costs approximately €360,000 to stage, funded solely by the MCV through sponsors, advertising, and carnival meeting revenue, as the city no longer provides subsidies.
 Since 1950, Zuchplakettcher (parade badges) have been sold to secure funding.
 Adam Krautkrämer produced the first badges, featuring a Bajazz with a lantern and marotte.
 These plastic figures, with new motifs annually, raised approximately £200,000 in 2007 from 50,000 sales.
 In 2008, the three-millionth badge was sold.

-Motifs include Mainz carnival figures like Till, Bajazz, or Schwellköpp.
-The 2010 badge, marking its 60th anniversary, depicted a fool riding a bicycle on a "60."
 Klaus Eigenbrodt, known as "Plaketten-Klaus," sold badges for over 50 years, with the saying:Every year it's the same old story, money is tight, the parade is expensive.
 So, buy a badge, a pretty one, so you can see the parade.